ted-spence-avalara/developer-dot/communications/dev-guide/commit-uncommit/commit-request.md

 {% endhighlight %}

 <h4>What are we sending?</h4>
 The example above assumes you have submitted transactions for the current reporting cycle with a DocumentCode (<code>doc</code>) of "123456789".
 The <code>doc</code> key identifies the DocumentCode you want to update.
+The DocumentCode can be associated with a bill run, an invoice, a customer, or a transaction.

 Next comes the Commit flag (<code>cmmt</code>).
 Set this flag to <code>true</code> to mark the DocumentCode (<code>doc</code>) as committed or <code>false</code> to uncommit the DocumentCode.  <b>Reminder</b>: this action commits or uncommits all transactions with this DocumentCode.